jomayans/Machine-Learning-for-NLP---TP-Track/README.md

 ## Repository

-This repository contains our dataset (Fake.csv and True.csv), our article (What Makes Fake News.pdf) and our code (Fake_news.ipynb.
+This repository contains our article (What Makes Fake News.pdf) and our code (Fake_news.ipynb).

+We used the ISOT Fake News Dataset, available here: https://www.kaggle.com/datasets/csmalarkodi/isot-fake-news-dataset/data